 - Color coded channel identification makes it easy to connect your system.

-- With 12 feet of cable, you’ll have plenty of length to connect your system.
+- With 12 feet of cable, you’ll have plenty of lengths to connect your system.

 - The price might be too high for some people.

 - The length might be too long for some people.

 Sample Customer Reviews: “Work great, definitely worth the price but I put this in a Civic and it barely reaches my amps so only really long enough for a small car, at least if you run wires down the side panels.”

 Easy to Understand Guide for Using RCA Cables

 Before we discuss the reviews, let me explain what RCA cables are.
 These cables can transfer both sound and video from a device to a TV or speakers.
 If you have ever connected a DVD player to your TV, you have seen RCA cables.
 They have differently colored plugs that match the colored ports behind your TV.

 The Two Different Kinds of RCA Cables Explained Simply

 There are various types of RCA cables, but the two most commonly used ones are composite video and component.
 You will probably use these types more often.

 Component RCA cables are a type of cable that can be used to connect devices to high-definition TVs.
 They are a bit more complicated than other types of RCA cables.
 Component cables have three lines for video and two lines for audio.